 About the FSC

 The Fire Safety Commission (FSC) is an independent, quasi-judicial agency.
-It is one of five tribunals in the Safety, Licensing Appeals and Standards Tribunals Ontario (SLASTO) cluster.
+It is one of fourteen tribunals that form Tribunals Ontario.

 The FSC resolves disputes and conducts hearings regarding fire safety matters, including orders made by inspectors or the Fire Marshal for repairs, alterations or installations to a building, structure or premises.